-- 1. Cori L. Fuzi; Instructional Assistant, 7th Grade Center, replacing Ashley A. Miller who resigned.
+- 1. Cori L. Fuzi; Instructional Assistant, 8th Grade Center, replacing Ashley A. Miller who resigned.
 Compensation has been set at \$17.36 an hour (degree rate) with benefits per the Instructional Assistants' Plan.
 Effective: To be determined. - Carol Y. Keene; Part-time Food Service (4 hours/day), 8th Grade Center, replacing Anne Falcone who had a change of assignment.
 Compensation has been set at \$12.91 an hour per the Food Service Plan.
 Effective: November 9, 2017. - Sharon D. Ritson; Level III Secretary, Senior High School-9th Grade, replacing Joan E. Bickley who resigned.
 Compensation has been set at \$15.20 an hour (degree rate) with benefits per the Secretarial Plan.
-Effective: November 8, 2017. - Patricia B. Winston; Instructional Assistant, Royersford Elementary School, replacing Corinda D. Bergey who resigned.
-Compensation has been set at \$17.36 an hour (degree rate) with benefits per the Instructional Assistants' Plan.
-Effective: November 6, 2017. - D. The Board approved Leah Stallard to be hired as a Homebound Instructor.
+Effective: November 8, 2017. - 4.
+Patricia B. Winston; Instructional Assistant, Royersford Elementary School, replacing Corinda D. Bergey who resigned.
+Compensation has been set at

+\$17.36 an hour (degree rate) with benefits per the Instructional Assistants' Plan.
+Effective: November 6, 2017.

+- D. Administration recommends approval for Leah Stallard to be hired as a Homebound Instructor.
 Compensation will be set at \$40.00/hour.
-Effective: November 7, 2017. - E. The Board approved the attached extra-currricular contracts for the 2017-2018 school year with the revision as stated by Mr. Ciresi.
+Effective: November 7, 2017. - E. Administration recommends approval of the attached extra-curricular contracts for the 2017-2018 school year.
 (Attachment A10)

-VI.
+VII.
 FINANCE